TheSaltyNewfie/KV-RAT/README.md

 - To start the client
 	- For debugging reasons, start with terminal first
-	- Install these modules
+	- Install these modules,
-		Pygame
+		Pygame,
 		pywinAPI
 	- Change the address of the server to yours
 	- Make sure the program starts as admin for some features